FAQs on updates to the Drinking Water Quality Assurance Rules 2026

 Q: Will all suppliers need to undertake full SQEP-led source water assessments and bore classifications?

-A: No, only bores that are moving to a higher classification (i.e. going from Class B/1 to Class A for example).
-If you are staying at the equivalent classification in the new system, then no reassessment will be needed until the 5-year mark.
+A: No, only bores that are moving to a higher classification, e.g. going from Class B/1 to Class A. If you are staying at the equivalent classification in the new system, then no reassessment by a suitably qualified and experienced person (SQEP) will be needed until the five-year mark.

-Q: : When adopting an Interim Class - What happens after 2 years, if the Source does not meet the criteria?
+Q: : When adopting an Interim Class - What happens after two years, if the Source does not meet the criteria?
 Have we put consumers at risk during the interim period?

 Q: If I have a Class C bore, can I still use representative sampling?